Holidays in Greece: Everything you need to know before you go

 Little Venice (Alefkandra)

-The Little Venice is one of the most culturally rich neighbourhoods in Mykonos.
-The region, which was voted "the most beautiful place in Greece This is the first time that the city has been described by National Geographic as a "place to be" and can be explored by visiting the traditional restaurants and shops right next to the water.
+Little Venice is one of the most culturally rich areas of Mykonos.
+The area, which has been voted 'the most beautiful square in Greece' by National Geographic, can be explored by visiting the traditional restaurants and shops right next to the water.

 Mykonos Folklore Museum

-The Folklore Museum of Mykonos is the city's most important museum.
-It boasts a rich and fascinating collection of objects from all over the island, including clothingtools and household items.
+The Mykonos Folklore Museum is the most important museum in the town.
+It has a rich and fascinating collection of objects from all over the island, such as clothing, tools and household objects.

 It is open every day except Monday from 09:00 to 14:00.